 Everyone except for Jake that was.

 Jake could out drink anyone, but he always seemed sober at the end of every party.
-On that night, when they were all alone, he had started to tell Ronnie about his parents.
+On that night though, when they were all alone, he had started to tell Ronnie about his parents.
 His real parents he said; not the ones that Ronnie had met at all of the summer barbecues and ballgames they’d grown up together going to.
 Those parents were his surrogates, Jake had said.
 His real parents were as old as time itself, old and burdened with dark intentions.
 It was a curse he had said, one that he had refused to believe in until he had met them when he turned eighteen.
 Ronnie remembered how for the last year Jake had seemed so distant, caught between his youth and a maturity far beyond his age.
 His depression had grown deeper ever since.
 Other than his vow to leave them, he had never finished telling Ronnie anything else about them that night.
 Instead, he had silently slipped away and sat down in a corner to cry, far away from everyone else.
-He’d simply considered it as some kind of strange experience by Jake and had tried to forget about it.
+He’d simply considered Jake’s behavior as some kind of drunken outburst and had tried to forget about it.

 But Ronnie had never seen Jake cry before or since.